szos/framework-client/README.txt

 This is a framework for working with matrix, with the purpose of building a client.

+To get started, grab emacs and slime, install sbcl, and quicklisp.
+Or use your favorite edior, as long as theres a way to connect to swank through it. you probably dont want to be doing this from a terminal repl.

 to use this, youll have to get your user auth token, and assign that to *session-user-auth*.
 This can be obtained via (login "username" "password").
 Currently, it can only log in to